yuraxdrumz/blog/source/_drafts/Golang-Memory-Leaks.md

 ### The Fix
-By now, pprof pointed me towards runtime.malg, that held all goroutine descriptors and runtime.malg led to goroutines that were not being garbage collected due to them never stopping execution.
+By now, pprof pointed me towards runtime.malg, that held all goroutine descriptors, which did not get garbage collected.
-A goroutine that never stops means one of two things
+A goroutine that is never garbage collected means it never finishes execution, which happens on two occasions
-- A `for{}` loop without a stopping condition
+- A `for{}` or a `select{}` loop without a stopping condition
 - A `channel` that waits for messages and is not getting closed properly

 To confirm my suspicions, I took a goroutine profile, which looked like this